Postal addresses in the Republic of Ireland: GeoDirectory

 Established by An Post and the Ordnance Survey of Ireland, the Geodirectory is a database of every building in Ireland.
 The database contains every postal address, a corresponding geographic address, the electoral division (a grouping of addresses useful for analysis and defining catchment areas of services), a system address reference (not in use by individuals), and the location coordinates.
 It is available for commercial use and has been used by several commercial companies for various geo-location and data cleansing purposes.

 It is the source of all addresses in the Eircode ECAD database.
 It is also used by Google Maps in Ireland to identify and search for building names on mapping.
 For example, one of the entries in its sample database is Midland Regional Hospital, Portlaoise, building ID 10003105 (at ITM 648555.822, 698833.088).

-Alternative location codes

-Several coding systems emerged in Ireland in the years before the introduction of Eircode.
-All of these systems took the approach of coding geographic locations rather than postal addresses.
-None of the systems are compatible with the sorting requirements of An Post, as they do not encode a post town into their code.
-The first three characters of an Eircode relate to a post town that An Post have defined to facilitate manual sorting of post.
-As they only encode a location, they are not capable of providing a unique code for every address, for example multiple apartments in the same building would have the same code.

-GO Code

-The GO ("gee-o") Code was developed by Go Code Ltd. in Dublin, 2007.
-It is a multi-character alphanumeric geographic (rather than postal routing) code calculated from latitude and longitude that varies final accuracy according to the number of characters used.
-The Ireland version uses 7-characters giving an accuracy of 5 metres squared.
-The equivalent code for the Midland Regional Hospital, as above, is KHG RT76.
-It was adopted by TomTom for use on its various satnav models in 2010 and GO Code was the first to develop a location code app on the iPhone App Store.
-The code design allows for greater or lesser granularity with the addition or subtraction of characters from the end of the code.
-The company has also been developing Go Code designs for use in other countries, including India, (9 characters) where it is being piloted within the slums in Kolkata, to help bring essential health, education and social services to the people living there.
-The GO Code project first brought together some of the companies that would go on to produce the winning Eircode tender, including Capita, BearingPoint, and Autoaddress.